David Trimble: Academic career

 Trimble qualified as a barrister in 1969.
-He began that year as a Queen's University of Belfast lecturer, subsequently becoming Assistant Dean of the law faculty from 1973 to 1975, a Senior Lecturer in 1977, and Head of the Department of Commercial and Property Law from 1981 to 1989.
+He began that year as a Queen's University of Belfast lecturer, subsequently becoming Assistant Dean of the law faculty from 1973 to 1975, a senior lecturer in 1977 and head of Commercial and Property Law from 1981 to 1989.
 He resigned from the university in 1990 when he was elected to Parliament.

-In 1983, as he sat in his office at the university, he heard gunshots which turned out to be those of the IRA killers of Edgar Graham, a friend and fellow law professor.
+In 1983, as he sat in his office at the university, he heard gunshots which turned out to be those of the IRA killers of Edgar Graham, a friend and fellow law lecturer.
 He was asked to identify the body.
 In 1994 he was told by the Royal Ulster Constabulary that he had been targeted for assassination.

 Political career

 Trimble became involved with the right-wing, paramilitary-linked Vanguard Unionist Progressive Party (known as Vanguard) in the early 1970s.
 He ran unsuccessfully for the party in the 1973 Assembly election for North Down, coming last.
 In 1974, he was a legal adviser to the Ulster Workers' Council during the successful UWC strike against the Sunningdale Agreement.

-Trimble was elected to the Northern Ireland Constitutional Convention in 1975 as a Vanguard member for Belfast South, and for a time he served as the party's joint deputy leader, along with the Ulster Defence Association's Glenn Barr.
-The party had been established by Bill Craig to oppose sharing power with Irish Nationalists, and to prevent closer ties with the Republic of Ireland; however Trimble was one of those to back Craig when the party split over Craig's proposal to allow voluntary power sharing with the SDLP.
+Trimble was elected to the Northern Ireland Constitutional Convention in 1975 as a Vanguard member for Belfast South and, for a time, served as the party's joint deputy leader, along with the Ulster Defence Association's Glenn Barr.
+The party had been established by Bill Craig to oppose sharing power with Irish Nationalists and to prevent closer ties with the Republic of Ireland; however, Trimble was one of those to back Craig when the party split over Craig's proposal to allow voluntary power sharing with the SDLP.

-Trimble joined the mainstream Ulster Unionist Party (UUP) in 1978 after Vanguard disbanded, and was elected one of the four party secretaries.
-He served as Vice Chairman of the Lagan Valley Unionist Association from 1983 to 1985, and was named chairman in 1985.
+Trimble joined the mainstream Ulster Unionist Party (UUP) in 1978 after Vanguard disbanded and was elected one of the four party secretaries.
+He served as vice chairman of the Lagan Valley Unionist Association from 1983 to 1985 and was named chairman in 1985.
 He served as chairman of the UUP Legal Committee from 1989 to 1995 and as honorary secretary of the Ulster Unionist Council in 1990–96.

 Trimble was elected to Parliament with 58% of the vote in a by-election in Upper Bann in 1990.
 He was one of the few British politicians who urged support for the government of Bosnia and Herzegovina during the civil war in the 1990s.